aherbert/gdsc-smlm/docs/index.rst

    * - :ref:`results_plugins:Free Filter Results`
      - Filters a list of localisations using a custom filter specified using a text description.
 Multiple filters can be combined with AND/OR operators.

+   * - :ref:`results_plugins:Filter Molecules`
+     - Filters a set of molecules using various criteria.

    * - :ref:`results_plugins:Split Results`
      - Splits a set of localisation results using a 2D mask.